Can You Sue An Uninsured Driver?

 Yes, you can sue an uninsured or underinsured driver after a collision.
 In fact, this is often your best course of action.
 There are entire law firms that specialize in suing uninsured and underinsured motorists.
 Contact an auto accident attorney in your area and schedule a free consultation.

-This is the exact reason why drivers across America choose to buy uninsured or underinsured motorist coverage.
+This is why drivers across America choose to buy uninsured or underinsured motorist coverage.

 How Does Uninsured or Underinsured Motorist Coverage Work?